Tejas Networks

-Tejas Networks is an optical, broadband and data networking products company based in India.
+Tejas Networks is an Indian optical, broadband and data networking products company.
 The company designs develops and sells its products to telecom service providers, internet service providers, utilities, security and government entities in 75 countries.
 The company has built many IPs in multiple areas of telecom networking and has emerged as an exporter to other developing countries including Southeast Asia and Africa.

 History

 Founded in 2000 by Sanjay Nayak with initial funding from Gururaj Deshpande.
-They were later joined by Kumar Sivarajan (an academic at Indian Institute of Science, Bangalore and author of a book on optical fiber) along with Arnob Roy (an ex-colleague of Nayak).
+They were later joined by Kumar Sivarajan (an academic at Indian Institute of Science, Bengaluru and author of a book on optical fiber) along with Arnob Roy (an ex-colleague of Nayak).
 Tejas Network made a beginning with the development of Intelligent Network technologies.
 These networks transferred data between two points at the precise speed as per the requirements of the customer.
 The network also rerouted and cleaned the traffic in case of disruptions During 2002–2003, the company acquired ten customers.

 Tejas Networks went public on BSE and NSE in June 2017 with a valuation of Rs 2301 crore.The organization is considered to be the first listed player in the optical networking equipment space in India by Centrum Broking analysts Alpesh Thacker and Siddhartha Khemka.
-The anchor investors that bet on Tejas Networks ahead of its IPO were namely Abu Dhabi Investment Authority, East Bridge Capital and PremjiInvest, the family investment arm of Wipro Ltd. In 2020, Tejas Network developed the world's largest disaggregated packet-optical switch that was called TJ1600S/I.
+The anchor investors that bet on Tejas Networks ahead of its IPO were namely Abu Dhabi Investment Authority, East Bridge Capital and PremjiInvest, the family investment arm of Wipro.
+In 2020, Tejas Network developed the world's largest disaggregated packet-optical switch that was called TJ1600S/I.

 ICRA reported a downward shift in their rating because the revenue and profitability of the company experienced a decline in the financial year 2020.
 The decrease in revenue was accounted to reduced revenue from government and the international market.

 On 29 July 2021, Tata Sons, through its subsidiary Panatone Finvest Limited, initiated an investment in Tejas Networks to buy a 43.35% stake for Rs 1884 crore through shares and warrants.
 According to The Economic Times, Tejas Networks is looking to use Tata group’s backing to expand its telecom products portfolio.
 In March 2022, Tejas Networks acquired 64% of Saankhya Labs, an Indian wireless communication and semiconductor company.
 In April 2022, Tata Sons, through Panatone Finvest Limited, increased its shareholding of Tejas Networks to 52.45%, and thus, acquired the majority of Tejas' shares.